Browse By Name

 This attribute is deprecated.
 Use the vertical-align style property instead.

-If you want to use this element dynamically, visit the JavaScript page for this attribute: align.
+JavaScript page for this attribute: align.
 You can find other example(s) there.

 Possible values: